VulcanJS/vulcan-docs/source/tutorial-customizing.md

 ## Groups

-Out of the box, Nova considers three kind of users: anonymous users (without an account), default users (everybody else), and admins.
+Out of the box, Nova considers three kind of users: guests (users without an account), members (users with a normal account), and admins.
 Let's add a fourth kind, mods, in `groups.js`:

 ```js
 import Users from 'meteor/nova:users';